 Once the enemy has been vanquished, there is a period of peace in which we can continue building reinforcements.
 After this lull, the level arrives at its eponymous event: the Martians launch a last-ditch, all-out offensive on the Houses of Parliament.
 Our commander begins communicating entirely in upper-case letters, apparently even more stressed-out than earlier, though that’s understandable considering that he’s probably inside.
 The assault is two-pronged, with a continuous stream of Flying-Machines descending upon the palace and a series of Scout-Machines marching from the darkness on the far side of the Thames to join them.
 It seems that you’re supposed to use the Light Cannon, but really you’re better off just parking the Platform or a V2 on the destroyed bridge, a better vantage-point closer to the action.
 Unlike any other building in the game, Parliament is treated as modular, with four sections that can be destroyed separately – only one of which needs survive the onslaught in order for us to win.

 Every level in The War of the Worlds is based on some real location in Britain, usually a town or city, to some degree of abstraction or other.
 This is the only one where that abstraction collapses, literally using a real building as an in-level landmark.
 Reality and game intersect.
 I’ve never been able to look at a picture of Westminster without thinking about parking my Mobile Anti-Aircraft Platform on the ruined bridge and using it to fend off Flying-Machines, and I probably never will.
 Daleks: Invasion Earth 2150 AD?
 War of the Worlds level three.
+Opening sequence of The Prisoner?
+War of the Worlds level three.
 The “Nationwide” Monty Python sketch?
 War of the Worlds level three.
 So it goes.

 Oddly, no Fighting-Machines at all participate in the battle for London – there are no great tripods wading down the Thames, except for the one in the game-over sequence.
 Instead, the level restricts itself to the aforementioned low-level grunts, with the Scanning-Machine serving as our lone proper opponent.
 This may feel a little anti-climactic, but the limiting of its appearances does help the Fighting-Machine regain a little of its iconic mystique.